ugo-emekauwa/intersight-universal-api-calls/README.md

 1. Python 3 installed, which can be downloaded from https://www.python.org/downloads/.
 2. The Cisco Intersight SDK for Python, which can be installed by running: "pip install git+https://github.com/CiscoUcs/intersight-python.git".
 More information on the Cisco Intersight SDK for Python can be found at https://github.com/CiscoUcs/intersight-python.
 3. An API key from your Intersight account.
 To learn how to generate an API key for your Intersight account, more information can be found at https://intersight.com/help/features#rest_apis.
+4. The path to any API types you are interested in working with.
+For example, if you are interested in creating an Adapter Configuration Policy on Intersight, you would need the path "adapter/ConfigPolicies".
+The path to available Cisco Intersight API types can be found in the API reference library at https://intersight.com/apidocs/introduction/overview/.

 ## Getting Started: